 The Benefits of Creative Dance in Early Childhood

-"Why should I choose a creative dance program, like Leap 'N Learn or Happy Tappers, for my preschooler?"
+"Why should I choose your program for my preschooler?"
 Over the years, I've found parents asking this same question in a variety of ways.
-In the article below, I've gathered information from three studies that show the importance of creative dance in acquiring and retaining new movement skills, developing tools for dealing with emotions, and improving social competence.
+In the article below, I've gathered information from three studies that show the importance of incorporating creative play in dance in acquiring and retaining new movement skills, developing tools for dealing with emotions, and improving social competence.
 All of these benefits not only help a child excel in the dance studio but in everyday life, and later in the traditional classroom setting.

 "Young children sense, move and respond within the context of the moment.
 Reaching, jumping, balancing, and hopping are experiences that teach children how to understand and negotiate the world.
 Movement experiences that are layered with creative, cognitive, social and emotional experiences facilitate children's understanding that movement has meaning, intention and expression" (Lorenzo-Lasa., R. Ideishi, S. Ideishi 25).

 In this introduction to the article "Facilitating Preschool Learning and Movement through Dance," the authors summarize the importance and effectiveness of an early childhood movement program that incorporates pretend play to engage a child's attention and enhance his or her experience.